punktDe/vagrant-opnsense/README.md

 Changing the LAN IP address
 ---------------------------

-If you want to change the LAN network after initial deployment, e.g. because you use `192.168.1.0/24` already, use these steps:
+If you want to change the LAN network after initial deployment use these steps:

 1. Change the IP address in the UI, save and apply.
-Use anything **but** the lowest address (.1) Keep a `/24` netmask.
+Use anything **but** the lowest address (.1).
+   Keep a `/24` netmask.
 You will lose connectivity, of course.
 2. Use `vagrant halt` to shutdown the VM.
 Vagrant connects via WAN, so this still works.
 3. Edit `Vagrantfile` and change `$virtual_machine_ip` to your new value.